 - Sprinkle baking soda lightly, let it sit for 30 minutes, then vacuum.

-- Mist a small section lightly with the vinegar/dish soap homemade cleaning solution for upholstery.
+- Mist a small section lightly with the vinegar-based upholstery cleaner.

 - Blot with a microfiber cloth or gently scrub stains with a soft brush, working from outside to center.